dmehta09/user_management_api_doc/Witsby User management API Documentation.md

 ​
-#### **2. Create/Update/Remove Level (structure)**
+#### **2. Create/Update/Remove Level (structures)**
 ​
-This API provides a mutation to create/update/remove the organisation levels foThis API provides mutations for creating, updating, or removing organization `Levels` for institutions.
+This API provides a mutation to create/update/remove the organization levels foThis API provides mutations for creating, updating, or removing organization `Levels` for institutions.

 - **GraphQL Mutation**:
 ​